 Learning is personalized for each student through project-based learning (PBL) and self-directed activities.
 Students and teachers utilize project-based learning as the primary means of learning.
-Students apply knowledge, skills, and habits of mind to projects that help prepare them for life and careers after high school.
+Students learn and apply knowledge, skills, and habits of mind to projects that help prepare them for life and careers after high school.

 Project-based learning is effective because it makes learning meaningful and interesting.
 Students manage their progress on projects through the online Summit Learning Platform (SLP), which also allows teachers to monitor progress, help coach students through projects as needed, and assess projects upon completion.
 In particular, project-based learning is: